jolmoo/pickmu-mobile/README.md

 ## 🔍 Why This Project Matters

-Pickmu is **not a demo or academic project**.
-It is a **production-grade mobile application** designed for real-world logistics, where **real-time location accuracy, background execution, and battery efficiency** are business-critical.

-This project demonstrates my ability to **design, build, and ship complex mobile systems** under real operational constraints.
+Pickmu is a production-grade mobile application, actively used by the company for real-world logistics.
+It demonstrates experience in building high-performance mobile systems, including real-time geolocation, background execution, and scalable architecture.

 ---